ebu/pi-list/docs/stream_compare.md

 ### Notes

+* decoded frames/fields are .PNG files so pixels are 8-bit per color channel instead of the initial 10-bit
 * positive values means `main` is later than `reference`
 * ffmpeg returns `inf` value for perfectly equal images.
 This is associated to value `100` in graphes
 * if video is interlace, then PSNR operation is performed on fields